May lockdown easing: what are the new restrictions?

 Piece of cake

-Now we're allowed to meet outside, many people will be planning a picnic.
+As the weather gets warmer, many people will be planning picnics.
 While that might seem harmless, it actually poses a real risk of spreading COVID-19 because people are often sharing food and drink.
 That shouldn't scare you off a picnic though - you just need to make sure you're taking all the necessary precautions.

 "If you have a picnic, you should not share your food with others.
 People should bring their own food in their own containers," Abdeh says.